Reduce Excess of Air Flow

-Energy reduction reports are shown in real time allowing evaluate the everyday energy savings.
+Energy reduction reports are shown in real time allowing evaluation of the everyday energy savings.

-Commands like setpoints and schedules to each RTUcontrol38 controller can be sent from GreenMediaHD Cloud Sever.
+Commands like setpoints and schedules to each GMHD controller can be sent from GreenMediaHD Cloud Sever.

-GreenMediaHD Cloud Sever also shows a variety of alarms in each RTU and give some recommnedations on how to solve the issues that triggered them.
+GreenMediaHD Cloud Sever also shows a variety of alarms in each RTU and provides some recommendations on how to solve the issues that triggered them.